 Dental assistants are responsible for many of the essential everyday tasks in the practices where they work, which means they need to know how to use a wide range of instruments, equipment, and instruments.
 If you’re thinking about a career in dental assisting, you’ll want to be familiar with these tools and know something about how they function so you’ll be prepared to start using them during your training.

-Risio’s Dental Assistance Delivery Diploma Program can give you plenty of hands-on experience with the tools you’ll need for the rest of your career.
+Risio’s dental assistant training program can give you plenty of hands-on experience with the tools you’ll need for the rest of your career.
 Below, we’ve used our firsthand knowledge and expertise to put together a list of the most important ones—read on and find out what to expect.

 These sterile trays are literally the foundation of any dental assistant’s work, since they’re where many of the other supplies and instruments will be located during a given appointment.
 As a dental assistant in training, you’ll learn all about how to prepare trays differently for a wide variety of common procedures, sterilizing and laying out the appropriate instruments for each one.